stevana/stateful-pbt-with-fakes/README.md

 Writing such properties is cumbersome, an alternative is to account for the state explicitly by means of some kind of model.

-This model could be a state machine of type `s -> i -> (s, o)`, i.e. a function from the old state and an input to the next state and the output.
+This model could be a state machine of type `m -> i -> (m, o)`, i.e. a function from the old model and an input to the next model and the output.
 From this we can derive a property that for each input checks if the outputs of the stateful component agrees with the output of the state machine: